The Illinois School of Architecture is equipped with three fabrication labs; the Wood Shop, the Fabrication Shop, and the Laser Cutter Lab.

 The Laser Cutter Lab houses the Illinois School of Architecture’s laser cutters.
-The lab currently has four Universal Laser Systems Laser Cutters.
-Students and faculty wishing to use the Laser Cutting Lab must attend an orientation to the equipment.
-Scheduling this training and scheduling time to use the equipment is done on the TRS Reservation System.
+The lab currently has five Universal Laser Systems Laser Cutters.
+Students and faculty wishing to use the Laser Cutting Lab must send their files to upload.Arch_La.email@example.com.
+Their cut will then be processed by our staff and they will receive notification once it is complete.

 If you have any questions regarding the Wood Shop or Fab Shop, please feel free to contact us at firstname.lastname@example.org.

 As of August 2015, The Illinois School of Architecture has revamped how the Annex Laser Cutter Lab will operate.
 In an effort to make the labs more efficient and serve more students, our trained staff will be responsible for the cutting of all students’ files.